Meta-Learning Linear Quadratic Regulators: A Policy Gradient MAML Approach for Model-free LQR: Abstract

 \section{Abstract}

-We investigate the problem of learning Linear Quadratic Regulators (LQR) in a multi-task, heterogeneous, and model-free setting.
-We characterize the stability and personalization guarantees of a Policy Gradient-based (PG) Model-Agnostic Meta-Learning (MAML) \citep{finn2017model} approach for the LQR problem under different task-heterogeneity settings.
-We show that the MAML-LQR approach produces a stabilizing controller close to each task-specific optimal controller up to a task-heterogeneity bias for both model-based and model-free settings.
-Moreover, in the \emph{model-based} setting, we show that this controller is achieved with a linear convergence rate, which improves upon sub-linear rates presented in existing MAML-LQR work.
-In contrast to existing MAML-LQR results, our theoretical guarantees demonstrate that the learned controller can efficiently \emph{adapt} to unseen LQR tasks.
+We investigate the problem of learning linear quadratic regulators (LQR) in a multi-task, heterogeneous, and model-free setting.
+We characterize the stability and personalization guarantees of a policy gradient-based (PG) model-agnostic meta-learning (MAML) \citep{finn2017model} approach for the LQR problem under different task-heterogeneity settings.
+We show that our \texttt{MAML-LQR} algorithm produces a stabilizing controller close to each task-specific optimal controller up to a task-heterogeneity bias in both model-based and model-free learning scenarios.
+Moreover, in the \emph{model-based} setting, we show that such a controller is achieved with a linear convergence rate, which improves upon sub-linear rates from existing work.
+Our theoretical guarantees demonstrate that the learned controller can efficiently \emph{adapt} to unseen LQR tasks.